Microfiche Conversion over the years

 As a unitized record, the information on a jacket can be accrued over time.
 HR Employee Records might be updated with annual reviews, benefit changes, etc. Over years, the cameras used to generate the film may produce different reduction ratios, image orientation differences, etc. Conversion of jackets can thus be more complex than COM or Step-and-Repeat.

-Microfiche Indexing Alternatives
+Indexing Alternatives to improve usability

 The identifying information on a fiche is on a header strip that is eye-readable.